Active galactic nucleus: Radio-loud unification

-Historically, work on radio-loud unification has concentrated on high-luminosity radio-loud quasars.
-These can be unified with narrow-line radio galaxies in a manner directly analogous to the Seyfert 1/2 unification (but without the complication of much in the way of a reflection component: narrow-line radio galaxies show no nuclear optical continuum or reflected X-ray component, although they do occasionally show polarized broad-line emission).
+Historically, work on radio-loud unification has concentrated upon high-luminosity radio-loud quasars.
+These can be unified with narrow-line radio galaxies in a manner that is directly analogous to the Seyfert 1/2 unification (but without the complication of much in the way of a reflection component: narrow-line radio galaxies show no nuclear optical continuum or reflected X-ray component, although they do occasionally show polarized broad-line emission).
 The large-scale radio structures of these objects provide compelling evidence that the orientation-based unified models really are true.
-X-ray evidence, where available, supports the unified picture: radio galaxies show evidence of obscuration from a torus, while quasars do not, although care must be taken since radio-loud objects also have a soft unabsorbed jet-related component, and high resolution is necessary to separate out thermal emission from the sources' large-scale hot-gas environment.
+X-ray evidence, where available, supports the unified picture: Radio galaxies show evidence of obscuration from a torus, while quasars do not, although care must be taken because radio-loud objects also have a soft unabsorbed jet-related component, and high resolution is necessary to separate-out thermal emission from the sources' large-scale hot-gas environment.
 At very small angles to the line of sight, relativistic beaming dominates, and we see a blazar of some variety.

 However, the population of radio galaxies is completely dominated by low-luminosity, low-excitation objects.
-These do not show strong nuclear emission lines—broad or narrow—they have optical continua which appear to be entirely jet-related, and their X-ray emission is also consistent with coming purely from a jet, with no heavily absorbed nuclear component in general.
-These objects cannot be unified with quasars, even though they include some high-luminosity objects when looking at radio emission, since the torus can never hide the narrow-line region to the required extent, and since infrared studies show that they have no hidden nuclear component: in fact there is no evidence for a torus in these objects at all.
+These do not show strong nuclear emission lines, either broad or narrow, but rather, they have optical continua which appear to be entirely jet-related, and their X-ray emission is also consistent with coming purely from a jet, with no heavily absorbed nuclear component in general.
+These objects cannot be unified with quasars, even though they include some high-luminosity objects when looking at radio emission, since the torus can never hide the narrow-line region to the required extent, and because infrared studies show that they have no hidden nuclear component: In fact, there is no evidence for a torus in these objects at all.
 Most likely, they form a separate class in which only jet-related emission is important.
 At small angles to the line of sight, they will appear as BL Lac objects.